Frozen Strawberry Coconut Margaritas

 - Strawberry Lemonaid

-- Add to a vanilla frosting to make strawberry
+- Add it to a vanilla frosting to make strawberry

 - Pour over cheesecake